Fred Hampton: Activity in Chicago

-At about the same time that Hampton was successfully organizing young African Americans for the NAACP, the Black Panther Party (BPP) was rising to national prominence.
-Hampton was quickly attracted to the Black Panthers' approach, which was based on a Ten-Point Program that integrated black self-determination with class and economic critique from Maoism.
-He joined the party and relocated to downtown Chicago.
-In November 1968, he joined the party's nascent Illinois chapter, founded in late 1967 by Bob Brown, a Student Nonviolent Coordinating Committee (SNCC) organizer.

-In 1968, Hampton was accused of assaulting an ice cream truck driver, stealing $71 worth of ice cream bars, and giving them to kids in the street.
-He was convicted in May 1969 and sentenced to two to five years in prison.
+In 1968, Hampton was accused of assaulting an ice cream truck driver, stealing $71 worth of ice cream bars, and giving them to children in the street.
+He was convicted in May 1969 and served time in prison.
 In a memoir, Frank B. Wilderson III places this incident in the context of COINTELPRO efforts to disrupt the Black Panthers of Chicago by the "leveling of trumped-up charges".

 In 1969, Hampton, now deputy chairman of the BPP Illinois chapter, conducted a meeting condemning sexism.
-After 1969, the party considered sexism counter-revolutionary.
+After 1969, the party officially considered sexism 'counter-revolutionary'.
 In 1970, about 40–70% of party members were women.

 Over the next year, Hampton and his friends and associates achieved many successes in Chicago.
 Perhaps the most important was a nonaggression pact among Chicago's most powerful street gangs.
 Emphasizing that racial and ethnic conflict among gangs would only keep its members entrenched in poverty, Hampton strove to forge an anti-racist, class-conscious, multiracial alliance among the BPP, the Young Patriots Organization, and the Young Lords under the leadership of Jose Cha Cha Jimenez, leading to the Rainbow Coalition.